bixb922/crank-organ/doc-software/README.md

 MIDI files become visible after a few seconds (10 or 20 seconds).
 You may need to refresh the tunelist or play page to make changes visible.
 You also can enter the "Edit Tunelib" button to force a check and update for all changed files.

+If you update many tunes: processing each tune takes on average 3 seconds.
+So if you upload, say, 500 tunes, you'll have to wait 1500 seconds until the update is complete.
+You can view progress by starting the "Tunelib editor" page.

 You also can add MIDI files with ```mpremote cp``` to the /tunelib folder over USB.

 ## The Tunelib Editor page (Tunelib Editor button on index page)